tgdn/cs261/README.md

     git pull
     ```

-This will pull the latest changes that have been made by someone else to the central repository.

 3. Enter your python virtualenv (the thing that handles all our dependencies) with:

     ```bash
     source env/bin/activate
     ```

-4. Check to see if any dependencies have changed, by running:
+4. Check to see if any backend dependencies have changed, by running the following:

     ```bash
     pip install -r requirements.txt
     ```

-for the backend, and:
+5. Check to see if any frontend dependenceis have changed, by running the following from the frontend folder:

     ```bash
-    cd frontend
     npm install --save
     ```

-5. When you're done, exit the virtualenv by running:
+6. When you're done, exit the virtualenv by running:

     ```bash
     deactivate